This Entrepreneur Traded Her New Year’s Resolutions For A Yearly Mantra

-When Lori Coulter shared her business plan for Summersalt, a direct-to-consumer swimwear line, with Reshma Chamberlin at a serendipitous meeting in New York this year, Chamberlin asked to be her cofounder on the spot.
+When Lori Coulter shared her business plan for Summersalt, a direct-to-consumer swimwear line, with Reshma Chamberlin at a serendipitous meeting in New York, Chamberlin asked to be her cofounder on the spot.
 As Chamberlin sees it, their immediate partnership fulfilled her mantra for 2017–Ask and you shall receive–an annual framework she’s found herself relying on to make intentional decisions and seize opportunities.

 Many of us resort to New Year’s resolutions in order to commit to big goals and habit changes, only to find ourselves quickly reneging on them.
 If that’s the case with you, Chamberlin’s approach might be worth trying out.